Valis III: Development and release

 A special visual compendium CD-ROM released in 1993 for the PC Engine, Valis Visual Collection, features the cutscenes from the game along with those of Valis II and its follow-up Valis IV.
-Valis III was included as part of the Valis: The Fantasm Soldier Complete compilation for Microsoft Windows, published by Telenet in 2004 under a limited run of 2000 copies, which came bundled with a bonus CD and a figure.
+Valis III was included as part of the Valis: The Fantasm Soldier Complete compilation for Microsoft Windows, published by Bothtec in 2004 under a limited run of 2000 copies, which came bundled with a bonus CD and a figure.
 In 2011, D4 Enterprise re-released the compilation again with SD Valis and Super Valis as Valis: The Fantasm Soldier Complete Plus, which came bundled with a CD soundtrack instead.
 In 2021, the media company Edia announced a reprint of the PC Engine version to commemorate the series' 35th anniversary.
 The PC Engine version was included in the Valis: The Fantasm Soldier Collection compilation for the Nintendo Switch in Japan by Edia on December 9, 2021.
 The physical edition of the collection is also planned for a western release by Limited Run Games.
 It was re-released separately through the Nintendo eShop by Edia first in Japan on February 10, 2022, and later in Europe and North America in March 2022.
 The Genesis port was included as part of the Renovation Collection 1 compilation for Evercade, launched in 2022 by Blaze Entertainment.
+In 2023, the Genesis version was included as part of Valis: The Fantasm Soldier Collection III for Switch.